-Before you switch ON the device or Laptop in Ladakh, keep it out in the environment for some time so that the device adapt to temperature difference which might be present.
-Sudden temperature difference may cause condensation which may result in blown out electronic circuits.
+Before you switch ON the device or Laptop in Ladakh, keep it out in the environment for some time so that the device adapts to temperature difference which might be present.
+Sudden temperature differences may cause condensation which may result in blown-out electronic circuits.

 A common example:

-You have your iPod deep into some warmly dressed pocket, suddenly you take it out into freezing cold temperature where snow is around and switch it ON.
-This may cause temperature difference which may result in a blown out circuit.
-So, in such situation best bet is to place the device in the outside environment for 5-10 minutes and then switch it ON, just to be on a much safer side.
+You have your iPod deep into some warmly dressed pocket, suddenly you take it out into cold temperature where snow is around and switch it ON.
+This sudden change may cause temperature difference, which may result in a blown-out circuit.
+So, in such a situation best bet is to place the device in the outside environment for 5-10 minutes and then switch it ON, to be on a much safer side.

 4. Always Shutdown or Switch off Laptops

 Always shutdown or switch off the electronic device when you travel.
-If you keep them on standby or hibernate etc modes, especially laptop then a sudden shock or jerk may jeopardize the whole circuit or HDDs in a faulty device or HDD.
+If you keep them on standby or hibernate etc. modes, especially laptops, then a sudden shock or jerk may jeopardize the whole circuit or HDDs in a faulty device or HDD.
 In the shutdown conditions, these devices can withstand a shock to a much greater extent.